lucasperotin/moldableScheduling/README.md

 		- "Regular","Density","Fat", "Jump" : parameters for the shape of the graph, see https://github.com/frs69wq/daggen
 		- "n" : number of tasks in the graph
 		- "P" : number of processors available
 		- "Priority" : priority rule.
 In the algorithm, at each step the tasks that are ready will be in a list, and the scheduler will go through the list to try to schedule them.
 The priority argument decides how the list is sorted and what task will be chosen first by the scheduler.
 See later for more info on the different options
+	To add new parameters, you will need to look up a little more code in utils.py, specifically in compute_and_save

 	These 3 lists will define our list of experiments, there will be graphs generated for any possible couples (model, parameters) and in thoses graphs all the heuristics will be represented, and the x axis will correspond to the different possible value of the parameter in parameters that is varied